cwestwater/cwestwater.github.io/_posts/2018-10-14-Free-Paid-Learning-Resources.md

 ## Pluralsight - Paid

 [Pluralsight](https://www.pluralsight.com/browse) are one of the biggest and best paid for training providers online.
-They have thousands of courses available in various 'tracks' such as IP Ops, Information & Cyber sSecurity, Data Professional, and Software Development.
+They have thousands of courses available in various 'tracks' such as IP Ops, Information & Cyber Security, Data Professional, and Software Development.

 The courses are of very high quality from well known people in the IT community.
 Plans start at $35 a month/$299 annual but there are premium options that give access to additional features such as certification practice exams.
 I have personally paid out of my own pocket for a subscription as I thought it was well worth it.